rentruewang/koila/README.md

 - 🙅 Prevents `CUDA error: out of memory error` with one single line of code.

+- ⚗️ Automatically accumulates gradients when batch sizes are too large.

-- 🦥 Lazily evaluates pytorch code to save computing power.
+- 🦥 Lazily evaluates PyTorch code to save computing power.

 - ✂️ Automatically splits along the batch dimension to more GPU friendly numbers (2's powers) to speed up the execution.